Priocept/cmbootstrap/README.md

 cmbootstrap will automatically detect and then use the appropriate techniques for metadata retrieval on the following platforms:

-1. VirtualBox
+1. VMware
-2. VMware
+2. VirtualBox
 3. Docker
+4. AWS EC2
-4. Google Compute Engine
+5. Google Compute Engine
-5. AWS EC2
+6. OpenStack

 This means that your configuration management bootstrapping process will be completely portable across various virtualization and container platforms.
 For example, you can build and test a configuration using a local VirtualBox virtual machine or Docker container, and then deploy it into EC2 with no further work.